 If you have any questions regarding these events, trainings or establishing partnerships, please contact:

-We believe that we can reach and sustain Zero Suicides amongst adults served by our behavioral health clinic, medical clinic, and community wellness programs.
-Any individual suffering from suicidal ideation or at risk of suicide deserves timely, consistent, and culturally appropriate care.
-We believe that we can achieve a perfect system of care that is able to best treat those at risk of suicide.
+We believe in reaching for Zero Suicides amongst the adults served by our behavioral health clinic, medical clinic, and community wellness programs.
+Any individual experiencing suicidal ideation or at risk of suicide deserves timely, consistent, and culturally appropriate care.
+We believe that we can achieve a system of care that is able to best treat those at risk of suicide.
 We will utilize the 7 Elements of the Zero Suicide model – Lead, Train, Identify, Engage, Treat, Transition, and Improve – as a catalyst for systemic change and improvement of suicide prevention and management at American Indian Health and Family Services.
-Our Zero Suicide program will rely on aggressive collaboration and innovation across departments, professions, disciplines, and community-cultural lines.
-We will utilize the latest research and treatment methods, while respecting and including traditional medicine and healing available in our community as a bulwark of our prevention model.
-As a result of the implementation of the Zero Suicide model, the total population of adults served by our behavioral clinic, medical clinic, and family and community programs, as well as those amongst our staff and volunteers, will reach and maintain Zero Suicides in the population which we serve.
+Our Zero Suicide program will collaborate across departments, professions, and disciplines while relying on our community and culture.
+We will utilize the latest research and treatment methods, and include traditional medicine and healing as essential components of our prevention model.
+With the implementation of our program, we aim to reach and maintain Zero Suicides in the population which we serve.

-Create a Leadership-driven, safety-oriented culture committed to reducing suicide among people under care, and include survivors of suicide attempts and suicide loss in leadership and planning roles.
+Lead a team driven towards a safety-oriented culture committed to reducing suicide among people under care, and include survivors of suicide attempts and suicide loss in leadership and planning roles.